Discover Puglia Food, Wine & Culture Tour (September 1-9, 2026)

 Later, we’ll visit a nearby farm owned by our friends Corrado and Antonella.
 We’ll learn about these ancient, monumental trees, and how to taste olive oil with a critical approach before a homemade lunch of local specialties made by Antonella.
 After lunch we’ll return to our masseria for free time to relax before dinner.

-After breakfast, we’ll have a Taralli and Foccacia-making lesson at the Masseria.
-Puglia is known for exceptional foccacia made from ancient wheat.
+In the evening, we’ll enjoy a Taralli and Foccacia-making lesson at the Masseria.
+Puglia is known for exceptional focaccia made from ancient wheat.
 But then there’s Taralli.
-These crispy rings of heavenly crunchiness are a staple Puglian snack food and are never missing from aperitivo.
-We’ll also make mozzarella with a local cheesemaker who will explain the process and show us how to tie the cheese before snapping off the end with a quick motion called “mozzare.”
+These crispy rings of heavenly crunchiness are a staple Puglian snack food and are never missing from an aperitivo.
+We’ll also enjoy a mozzarella-making demo with a local cheesemaker who will explain the process and show us how to tie the cheese before snapping off the end with a quick motion called “mozzare.”
+Dinner tonight will be the fruits of our labor.

 Today is your departure day.
 After breakfast at our hotel, we’ll say arrivederci until our next adventure in La Bel Paese.